Hog-CERN/Hog/docs/02-Maintainer-Manual/06-available-templates.md

 - `top.vhd`:

 	- example of top level file in vhdl;
+	- contains the definition of the generics set by HOG to keep track of the frimware versions;
+	- to use this file copy it anywhere in your project, rename it and modify it to accommodate your project, remember to rename the contained entity `top_<project_name>` and to include the file in a list file in `Top/project/list/` direcotory;

+- `top.v`:

+	- example of top level file in Verilog;
-	- contains the definition of the variables set by HOG to keep track of the frimware versions;
+	- contains the definition of the parameters set by HOG to keep track of the frimware versions;
-	- to use this file copy it to the `Top/project/` direcotory, rename it and modify it to accommodate your project;
+	- to use this file copy it anywhere in your project, rename it and modify it to accommodate your project, remember to rename the contained module `top_<project_name>` and to include the file in a list file in `Top/project/list/` direcotory;

 - `gitlab-ci.yml`: